ryanknittel-fdx/big-design-patterns-sandbox/readme.md

 - `examples-site` is a lighweight site that showcases usage of the patterns
 - `patterns` contains the components

-The patterns are published on npm under `@bigcommerce-labs/patterns-sandbox` so they can be more easily stress tested in apps before being added into the main BigDesign library.
+The patterns are published on npm under `bigcommerce-design-patterns` so they can be more easily stress tested in apps before being added into the main BigDesign library.

 ## Developing